elijahkarvelis/OSPREY3/README.md

 ```
 If you get an error about the JAVA_HOME variable, then comment-out the `export JAVA_HOME=` line from your shell configuration file, close and open a new terminal (`source config_file` will _not_ work here), then try again.
 You may need to un-comment the `export JAVA_HOME=` line before you try to run OSPREY!

+If, for some reason, the compilation fails.
+Try restarting your machine.
+This has worked before.